srcfl/srcful-marketing-website/DNS_SETUP_GUIDE.md

 - **SSL Certificate**: Vercel automatically provisions SSL certificates once DNS is verified
 - **Testing**: After DNS propagates, `mkt-dev.sourceful.energy` will point to your dev branch deployments

+## Production Domain Setup (When Ready)

+When ready to go live with production:

+1. **In GoDaddy**: Update DNS for `sourceful.energy`
+   - Change the A record or CNAME to point to Vercel (Vercel will provide the exact value)
+   - Add TXT record for verification (Vercel will provide)

+2. **In Vercel**:
+   - Domain `sourceful.energy` is already configured for Production environment
+   - Assign to `main` branch
+   - Wait for DNS verification

+3. **Note**: Production DNS currently points to Framer website - update when ready to switch